joesb/helios360/content/handbook/what/cdo-role.md

   show: true
 ---

-The Chief Delivery Officer has a distinctive role amongst other C-suite colleagues, and it's important that we spend some time here looking at the role in the round before progressing into specific areas in the rest of the *Handbook*.
+The Chief Delivery Officer has a distinctive role amongst other C-suite colleagues, and it's important that we spend some time here looking at the position in the round before progressing into specific areas in the rest of the *Handbook*.

 There's similarities, of course.